FAIRmat-NFDI/pynxtools/docs/how-tos/create-nexus-files-by-python.md

 The first line creates the group with the name "experiment\_setup\_1".

-The second line assigns this group the attribute with the name "NX\_class" and it's value "NXinstrument".
+The second line assigns this group the attribute with the name "NX\_class" and its value "NXinstrument".